Keys to a successful digital transformation

 Here are 5 elements we consider the most effective leads to a successful digital transformation:

 Having the right leaders

 Another key to success is dedication to leadership.
-If people in key positions are more involved in a digital transformation than they were in previous change efforts, the effectiveness of a transformation is more likely.
+If people in key positions are more involved in a digital transformation, the effectiveness of a transformation is more likely.